 - Training provided by RTOs that is not sufficiently relevant to insurance or broking or to the participant’s specific job role.

 Members who are forced to leave the industry for health reasons for a substantial portion of the year may apply for special exemption from their annual CPD requirements.

 In order to develop professionally it can be useful for brokers to work to a training plan.
 This allows individuals to identify key strengths and weaknesses and adapt their CPD training accordingly.
 The following needs to be included in an annual training plan:

 At the end of each year training managers should compare the actual training record with the original training plan and note any variances.
-This information should be kept on file for two years.
+This information should be kept on file for seven (7) years.

 An easy way to put together a training plan is to use a checklist of job functions and competencies to choose those that will be addressed during the year.

 NIBA has checklists of the job functions for the five most commonly found roles in brokerage or underwriting offices.
 Actual job titles for individuals with similar job functions often differ across firms of varying size and structure.
 For ease of use NIBA uses the following generic terms to describe each job: